TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-connectivity.md

 ### **Cannot access Cosmos DB analytical store with Synapse Studio that is in another subscription**

-When trying to access Cosmos DB analytical store from a Synapse in other subscription, you may get the "An error occurred while calling... responseBody = {'code':'Forbidden','message':'Request originated from client IP ... through public internet.
-This is blocked by your Cosmos DB account firewall settings..." error.
+When trying to access Cosmos DB analytical store from a Synapse in other subscription, you may get the error "An error occurred while calling... responseBody = {'code':'Forbidden','message':'Request originated from client IP ... through public internet.
+This is blocked by your Cosmos DB account firewall settings...".

-This is caused because your ip address needs to be present in the firewall settings of the Cosmos account you want to access.
-Please check [this](https://docs.microsoft.com/azure/cosmos-db/how-to-configure-firewall#allow-requests-from-global-azure-datacenters-or-other-sources-within-azure) documentation for more information.
+This error occurs because your IP address must be present in the firewall settings of the Cosmos account you want to access.
+[Follow these instructions](https://docs.microsoft.com/azure/cosmos-db/how-to-configure-firewall#allow-requests-from-global-azure-datacenters-or-other-sources-within-azure).

 ## **Recommended Documents**